newcleo-dev-team/glow/docs/source/introduction.rst

 specific regions of calculus and the assignment of properties to the single regions are required.

-Among the different available analyses, we have:
+Among the different available analyses, we have the following:

-  - the *Method of Characteristics* (*MoC*), a deterministic approach for evaluating the neutron flux over the regions of a fuel assembly.
+  - the *Method of Characteristics* (*MoC*), an approach used to solve the neutron transport equation by tracing the paths (*characteristics*) of neutrons through a discretized geometry.
+It evaluates the neutron flux distribution by integrating the transport equation along straight-line trajectories, accounting for interactions with the material.
-  - the *Collision Probability Method* (*CPM*), a probabilistic approach that focuses on determining the probability of neutron collisions within spatial regions.
+  - the *Collision Probability Method* (*CPM*), an approach that computes the probability of a neutron emitted in one region to have a collision in another region.
+It assumes isotropic neutron emission and transport in one-dimensional or radially symmetric geometries.
+It solves for the flux by balancing sources and collisions based on precomputed collision probabilities.

 The `DRAGON5 <http://merlin.polymtl.ca/version5.htm>`_ lattice code offers
 several calculation modules focusing on solution techniques for the neutron